fcodelabs/slider_2d/example/README.md

-# slider
+# 2D Slider Example

-A 2D slider for flutter
+An example project for 2D slider for flutter

 ## Getting Started